BenjosBourge/RoboticArmsCDF/README.md

 There are two main types of objects that interact:

 - **Solver**: Responsible for training and producing results.
-- **Displayer**: Visualizes the output of a Solver.
+- **Environment**: Visualizes the output of a Solver.

-For instance, the `Displayer` takes a `Solver` and renders the results of its training.
+For instance, the `Environment` takes a `Solver` and renders the results of its training or applies it to a problem.

 ---